adam-poulton/slashdiablo-maphack/docs/Chat-Commands.md

   .reload - Rereads BH.cfg and BH_settings.cfg from disk
   .save - Writes the current settings back to BH_settings.cfg
 Info:
-  .info <search> - Opens the window on the tab last in front .rw (.runewords) <search> - Opens the Runewords tab .uni (.uniques) <search> - Opens the Uniques tab .set (.sets) <search> - Opens the Sets tab
+  .info <search> - Opens the info window on the tab last accessed .rw (.runewords) <search> - Opens the Runewords tab .uni (.uniques) <search> - Opens the Uniques tab .set (.sets) <search> - Opens the Sets tab
-  .cube (.recipe, .recipes) <search> - Opens the Recipes tab
+  .cube (.recipe, .recipes) <search> - Opens the Recipes tab .base (.bases) <search> - Opens the Bases tab
 ```

 A command in brackets is another name for the one in front of it, not a command